 Overall Thoughts On The Nektar Panorama P6 61

-I believe this is a very powerful instrument and it is one of the only controllers on the market with the motorized touch-sensitive faders.
+I believe this is a very powerful instrument and it is one of the only products on the market with the motorized touch-sensitive faders.
 It is expensive and it also built for specific DAW’s, so that is our one fallback on it.

 Arturia KeyLab 88